JCR-UK

 * An active congregation.

-A 17th century synagogue was situated in Dagger Lane.
 In the late 18th/early 19th centuries, synagogues were established in Postergate and Parade Road, which merged in 1824 to form the Hull (Old) Hebrew Congregation, from which Hull's Western Synagogue split from in 1903.
 The Hull Central Synagogue was in existence from 1886 to 1976.
-Small short-lived congregation were founded in late 19th/early 20th centuries in Great Thornton Street, Great Passage Street, Nile Street, Prince Street and Adelaide Road.
+Small short-lived congregations were founded in the late 19th century in Great Thornton Street, Nile Street and Prince Street.
+In 1928, the New Hebrew Congregation was formed on the merger of the Hull Beth Hamedrash, Great Passage Street (founded about 1910) and the Adelaide Road Synagogue (founded about 1926), but which became defunct in the early 1940s.
 The Reform congregation dates back to the mid-1960's.
 In 1994, the Hull Old Hebrew Congregation reunited with the Hull Western Synagogue to form the Hull Hebrew Congregation, the sole remaining orthodox congregation in the city.

 The following are former or alternative names of the above congregations: